Congolese rumba: Early transmission and adaptation

 During the 1970s, Phares Oluoch Kanindo rose to prominence as one of the key figures in promoting benga music, earning the nickname "the Berry Gordy of benga".
 Determined to extend the genre's reach past Kenya, he focused on entering the Southern African music scene.
 Through his Kenyan label, AIT Records, he managed musical groups and distributed benga records to Zimbabwe under the label SP (Super Producer) Kanindo.
 At the time, Zimbabwe's ongoing liberation struggle had limited local music production, creating a vacuum that Kanindo's records helped fill.
 The sound of East African benga resonated deeply with Zimbabwean audiences, including freedom fighters, and eventually became associated with the country's independence movement.
 As Zimbabwean musicians began to adopt and reinterpret benga, a localized variation of the genre took shape, with artists such as Moses Rwizi, the Kanindo Jazz Band, and Obadiah Matulana contributing to the emergence of a Southern African identity within benga.
 In Zimbabwe, the genre became widely known as kanindo or sungura music.
 During the 1970s and 1980s, this style gained greater popularity than chimurenga music, a genre founded by Thomas Mapfumo, and contributed to the growing recognition of Kenyan musicians across Southern Africa.
 This period also coincided with the increasing popularity of Congolese music in Kenya.

-According to ethnomusicology professor Alex Perullo of Bryant University, Mobutu's Zairianization movement precipitated an upsurge in the popularity of Congolese rumba in Tanzania and Kenya, and pirated albums and cassettes from Kinshasa made their way to local markets in East Africa.
-Congolese rumba bands, such as Orchestra Maquis Original, established their operational base in Tanzania, alongside Mzee Makassy.
-Proficient in executing Congolese rumba in Kiswahili, these bands exerted influence over local musicians like Simba Wanyika, Les Wanyika, Fundi Konde, Daudi Kabaka, and Fadhili William, who fused Congolese rumba rhythms with East African linguistic and cultural elements.
-Kenyan local bands, such as TP Luna Kidi and Limpopo International, embraced the Congolese rumba style while singing in their native language, Dholuo, interspersed with Swahili.
-Meanwhile, other homegrown artists heavily leaned towards Congolese rumba, singing entirely in Lingala, overshadowing their local languages.
-The popularity of Congolese rumba in East Africa, particularly in Kenya, coupled with the evolution of musical tastes, became a musical touchstone for older audiences, with resident bands in entertainment spots consistently including the style in their repertoire.
+Aside from the impact of Jean-Bosco Mwenda, guitarist and singer Ndala Kasheba and his band, Orchestra Fauvette, are widely regarded as the first Congolese rumba musicians to establish themselves in Tanzania.
+In 1967, the band embarked on a tour from Likasi through Lubumbashi to Kalemie on the shores of Lake Tanganyika.
+Although the group initially hoped to cross into Tanzania, they instead continued to Bukavu in 1968.
+Soon afterward, the 1967 mercenary and Katangan gendarme mutiny engulfed the region, displacing about 190,000 residents and forcing Kasheba and his band to flee as refugees to Bujumbura.
+From there, they traveled to Kigoma in 1968 before moving through Tabora and other towns and eventually arriving in Dar es Salaam in 1969.
+They were welcomed by the prominent Western Jazz Band, and despite struggling to secure instruments and a reliable income, Orchestra Fauvette found support from the manager of the White House nightclub in Ubongo, where they performed intermittently over the next four years.
+Their distinctive sound became known among politicians and audiences.
+After gaining experience performing nightly, the band recorded "Mama Nakupenda" (meaning "Mama I love you") at Radio Tanzania.
+The recording was enthusiastically received by audiences and even seized the attention of leading Tanzanian bands such as Western Jazz, Morogoro Jazz Band, and Jamhuri Jazz Band.
+Their success allowed the group to build a devoted fandom while leaving behind the instability in the Congo, and their relocation "foreshadowed the future movement of other Congolese artists over the next decade and a half".